What You’ll Learn

 Boilerplate Posts

 After publishing a boilerplate post on your child sites, the post looks normal, just like any other WordPress post.
 After it’s created, the post will be visible normally in the WP > Posts > All Posts page on child sites.
-However, on the MainWP Dashboard side, the list of created Boilerplate posts is available in the MainWP > Extensions > Boilerplate page, in the Boilerplate Posts tab.
+However, on the MainWP Dashboard side, the list of created Boilerplate posts is available in the MainWP > Add-ons > Boilerplate page, in the Boilerplate Posts tab.
 From here, you can Edit and Delete Boilerplate posts.Create Boilerplate Post

 Compose the post using tokens as needed